 - Open your presentation file as well.

-- Copy the action button from the BiteFX reference library file.
+- Copy the action button from the BiteFX PowerPoint file.

 - Paste the action button on the appropriate slide in your presentation.